Agbogba/my-django-app/README.md

 # my-django-app

-This code is the backend
+This project is the backend of an e-commerce web application build with Django and hosted by Pythonanywhere Server